adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

 ### Content editing files support

-The majority of content on Forestry is powered by Markdown and front matter.
+The majority of content on Forestry was powered by Markdown and front matter.
 CloudCannon also works with these file formats and adds native support for HTML as an alternative.

 <table><thead><tr><th>Forestry.io</th><th>CloudCannon</th></tr></thead><tbody><tr><td>Markdown, JSON, YAML, TOML</td><td>HTML, Markdown, JSON, YAML, TOML, CSV, TSV</td></tr></tbody></table>